 GeoClear includes the same core capabilities every location API offers: address lookup, validation, normalization, geocoding, rooftop precision, parcel and census context, flood and climate signals, and risk enrichment.

 But GeoClear adds an evidence layer on top.
-Every response can carry a location receipt: a deterministic output that captures the input, the signals used, the verdict returned, and a tamper-evident operational receipt that can be verified later.
+Every response can carry a location record: a deterministic output that captures the input, the signals used, the verdict returned, and a tamper-evident operational evidence record that can be verified later.

 Location data already powers real-world decisions across e-commerce, logistics, insurance, mortgage, fintech, delivery, mobility, real estate, field service, climate risk, compliance, and autonomous systems.
 As those workflows become agentic, AI agents will call location APIs directly and act on the results.
 That changes the trust requirement.